-5.1 We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves and find it difficult to develop and maintain a sense of self-worth.

-5.2 We recognise that the School may provide the only stability in the lives of children who have been abused or who are at risk of harm.

-5.3 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.

-5.4 If we have a concern about a child we will share these concerns with parents/carers.
+- 5.1 We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves and find it difficult to develop and maintain a sense of self-worth. - 5.2 We recognise that the School may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 5.3 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 5.4 If we have a concern about a child we will share these concerns with parents/carers.
 However, if sharing these concerns puts the child at risk of significant or further harm, we will seek advice from the duty manager at the Surrey Children's Services.
-It is important to note that anybody can make a referral and a referral does not require parental consent.
-Staff are advised to follow the following procedures;

-- A) Concerns for a child in need > act immediately > report to DSL > initiate early help / pastoral support / social care as appropriate. - B) Concerns for a child at risk > report to DSL > refer to Social care / police if a crime has been committed immediately or within 24 hours (one working day).

-5.5 Our School will teach all children to keep themselves safe by: Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying.
-Teaching children how to stay safe and how to recognise / manage risk themselves, including new 'teaching online safety' September 2019.
-All children are given an Acceptable Use Policy (with regard to the use of mobile technology and devices with 3G/4G) to read and share with parents.
-This is signed and an electronic response is returned to school and kept on file.

-• Promoting a caring, safe and positive environment within the School.

-• Liaising and working together with all other support services and those agencies involved in the safeguarding of children.
+It is important to note that anybody can make a referral and a referral does not require parental consent. - 5.5 Our School will support all children by: - Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - Teaching children how to recognise and manage risk themselves, including E safety. - Promoting a caring, safe and positive environment within the School. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children.

-• Notifying Surrey Children's Services as soon as there is a significant concern.

-• Providing continuing support to a pupil about whom there have been concerns who leaves the School by ensuring that appropriate information is forwarded under confidential cover to the pupil's new School and ensuring the School medical records are forwarded as a matter of priority.

-• We recognise that there may be a case where a pupil is abused by one or more other pupils.
-In this case reference is made to the Schools Anti-Bullying

-Policy, the Child Protection Policy (See Appendix 5 - Peer on Peer Abuse) and advice is taken from the Surrey Children's Services.
+- Notifying Surrey Children's Services as soon as there is a significant concern. - Providing continuing support to a pupil about whom there have been concerns who leaves the School by ensuring that appropriate information is forwarded under confidential cover to the pupil's new School and ensuring the School medical records are forwarded as a matter of priority. - We recognise that there may be a case where a pupil is abused by one or more other pupils.
+In this case reference is made to the Schools Anti-Bullying Policy, the Child Protection Policy (See Appendix 5 Peer on Peer Abuse) and advice is taken from the Surrey Children's Services.